boldstelvis/AX_SGversionTools/README.md

 - `string` *entity_code*
 the name of the shot or asset (eg 'sh010', 'MyAsset')

+- `string` *project_code*
+the project code identifier (eg 'A0875', 'S0001')

 - `string` *parent_code*
 the name of the shot or asset's parent container (eg 'sc01', 'character')

-> note that **Shot** parent containers are currently defined in SG as links to a separate entity class (Scenes or Sequences) whereas **Asset** parent containers are more simply defined as a field value restricted to a limited set of strings.
+note that **Shot** parent containers are currently defined in SG as links to a separate entity class (Scenes or Sequences) whereas **Asset** parent containers are more simply defined as a field value restricted to a limited set of strings.

-> this difference is however abstracted away inside any methods that have to make this distinction in terms of how they interact with Shotgun - the interface for either type is identical
+this difference is however abstracted away inside any methods that have to make this distinction in terms of how they interact with Shotgun - the interface for either type is identical

-- `string` *project_code*
-the project code identifier (eg 'A0875', 'S0001')

 **Returns:**

-`dict` *Shot* - or - `dict` *Asset* an Sg entity consisting of various fields on the requested entity
+`dict` *Shot* - or - `dict` *Asset*
+an Sg entity consisting of various fields on the requested entity

 note that for any returned fields that link to other entities values will contain nested dicts themselves describing those linked entities